solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 In general, the more things you can do in parallel the faster you will get results.
 As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
-Previous to PostgreSQL these would not have been executed in parallel and the costs were more to perform than the parallelization setup.
+Before PostgreSQL 16 these would not have been executed in parallel and the costs were more to perform than the parallelization setup.